Drama Australia Research Award – Distinguished research thesis

 dissertation provides an exceptionally fine-grained, vivid, and perceptive snapshot of

-the action and interactions of teacher and students in a drama classroom.
+the action and interactions of teacher and students in a drama classroom. - The research findings are augmented throughout the thesis with highly perceptive

 and sharply observed evidence that demonstrates drama-rich strategies and